Bangkok to Kanchanaburi Day trip with Private Van with Driver

 Source: Elephant Haven Thailand on Google Review

-More Places If You Have Time
+More Places If You Have Time in Your Bangkok to Kanchanaburi trip

 • Kanchanaburi War Cemetery (Don Rak): Meticulously kept and moving.
 A short, respectful stop.